cyberdslayer/PaySmart/README.md

 - **APIs**: Banking API integration for off-ramp payments
 - **DevOps**: AWS, Docker (for containerization), and CI/CD for seamless deployment
-- **Monorepo Tooling**: Turborepo (for managing multiple apps like user app, merchant app, and bank_webhook) -Recoil
+- **Monorepo Tooling**: Turborepo (for managing multiple apps like user app, merchant app, and bank_webhook)
+- Recoil

-##Why Use Recoil in PaySmart?
+## Why Use Recoil in PaySmart?

 Recoil is a state management library for React applications that offers several advantages, making it a valuable choice for projects like PaySmart.